How TWO Arsenal outfielders ended up in goal on loan at West Ham

-Carl Jenkinson spent a full two seasons on loan at West Ham United between 2014 and 2016, yet the Arsenal full-back is undoubtedly best remembered in East London for the few minutes he spent doing nothing much.
+Carl Jenkinson spent two seasons on loan at West Ham United between 2014 and 2016, yet the former Arsenal full-back is undoubtedly best remembered in East London for the few minutes he spent doing nothing much.

 It was way back in 2011 when he scored that comedy own goal in pre-season for Arsenal – at the time, Alex Iwobi and Ainsley Maitland-Niles were still in their early teens – and Jenkinson has crammed a lot in for someone still occasionally talked about with words like ‘potential’.

 Including a couple of minutes in goal.